Nitrome: Games

 The games made by the company are divided into four main categories.
 "Hearted" are the games that have received the most hearts from the heart button upon every game, and are thus considered the most popular.
 "All Games" is a list of all games produced by Nitrome, while "Multiplayer games" are designed for more than one person to play at once.
 Last, "Touchy", released in 2012, featured games that are playable on Nitrome's mobile phone app, Nitrome Touchy.
 Games can be in more than one category.
 On 8 July 2015 Nitrome announced that Nitrome Touchy was officially discontinued.
 All links and services related to Touchy were taken down.
 Turn-Undead was the final Touchy game, released October 2014.

 Nitrome has made games for MTV Arcade, PCH Games and Miniclip.

 Most of the games are divided into levels (usually between 10 and 100), and also give the player the option to replay any level they have completed, even if they have lost.
 Some games also feature the concept of bosses.

-In July 2009, Nitrome Limited released Twin Shot 2, their first game to use MochiCoins, a system allowing players to pay for extra content in browser games.
+In July 2009, Nitrome Ltd released Twin Shot 2, their first game to use MochiCoins, a system allowing players to pay for extra content in browser games.
 Matthew Annal said that Nitrome were "trialling" and that they "don't intend to use it in every game".
 They used MochiCoins again in B.C.
 Bow Contest, which they have updated twice.
 MochiCoins, however, were discontinued by Mochi Media, preventing Nitrome from using them in any more of their games.
 As a result, Twin Shot 2 and B.C.
 Bow Contest were updated so their extra content would instead be paid with (free to obtain) in-game currency.

 Since 2014, Nitrome's game development has focused on producing mobile games.